TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

       {settings.copyrightYear}

-   Apart from just setting a key-value pair as done in the example, you can also reference objects or access constants as well.
+   Apart from setting a key-value pair as done in the example, you can also reference objects or access constants as well.